-Veterans’ Preference: Under Oregon Law, qualified veterans may be eligible for veterans’ preference when applying for MCDD positions.
-If you are a veteran and would like to be considered for a veterans’ preference for this job, please provide qualifying documents (Copy of the Certificate of Release or Discharge from Active Duty, DD Form 214 or 215; Disabled Veterans must also submit a copy of their Veteran’s Disability Preference Letter from the U.S. Department of Veterans Affairs) with your application submittal.
+Veterans’ Preference: Under Oregon Law, qualified veterans may be eligible for Veterans’ Preference when applying for MCDD positions.
+If you are a veteran and would like to request Veterans’ Preference for this job, please provide qualifying documents (Copy of the Certificate of Release or Discharge from Active Duty, DD Form 214 or 215; Disabled Veterans must also submit a copy of their Veteran’s Disability Preference Letter from the U.S. Department of Veterans Affairs) with your application submittal.
 Documentation must be received by the closing date and time of this recruitment for the applicant to receive Veterans’ Preference.

-Equal employment opportunity: All qualified persons will be considered for employment without regard to race, color, religion, sex, national origin, age, marital status, familial status, gender identity, sexual orientation, disability for which a reasonable accommodation can be made, or any other status protected by law.
-Assistance will be gladly provided upon request for any applicant with sensory or non-sensory disabilities.
-MCDD is an equal opportunity employer.
+Equal employment opportunity: All qualified persons will be considered for employment without regard to race, color, religion, sex, national origin, age, marital status, familial status, gender identity, sexual orientation, disability for which a reasonable accommodation can be made or any other status protected by law.
+This position is not represented.

 HOW TO APPLY:

-To apply for this position, please submit the following in PDF form via our Smartsheet link found here: mcdd.org/employment.
+Please submit the following, in PDF form, via our Smartsheet link found here: mcdd.org/employment.
 Incomplete applications will not be considered.
 A complete packet will include:

-- Reference Sheet (minimum of 2 professional references)
+- Reference sheet (minimum of 3 professional references)